 Of course, Volusion is highly customizable and jam-packed with features.
 There are five different plans suitable for many different-sized businesses.
 At the top of the tiers, the premium plan starts at $135 per month.

 Optimize your WordPress eCommerce Experiences on WP Engine

 At WP Engine, we are proud to host a number of eCommerce sites.
 We combine a dedicated work environment with a toolkit for WooCommerce integration.
 Additionally, our digital experience platform will provide your business with SEO-ready performance, improved mobile experiences, and reliable security.

 You’ll also have access to third-party integrations for WordPress and all of the most popular eCommerce platforms.
-WP Engine is ideal for your eCommerce store, because it is built for speed, easily scalable, and provides simple staging so you can test your store before launching.
+WP Engine’s WooCommerce Hosting solution is ideal for your eCommerce store because it is built for speed, is easily scalable, and provides simple staging so you can test your store before launching.

 eCommerce sites using our platform experience three times more cart additions, a 50 percent reduction in page loading times, and three times more checkouts.
-We have various plans for any sized business.
-Or you can check out our enterprise plans, and give your business a competitive edge!
+We have various WordPress hosting plans for any sized business.
+Or you can check out our enterprise WordPress hosting solution, and give your business a competitive edge!